Ammar-Hussain1/SPACE-SHOOTER-GAME/README.md

 # SPACE SHOOTER GAME

 This is a simple 2D space shooter game created in C++ using SFML framework.
-In this game you have to destroy enemies and do not let the enemies reach the bottom line otherwise one of your live would be deducted.
-When all your lives are gone game will be over.
+In this game you have to destroy enemies.
+Do not let the enemies reach the bottom line otherwise one of your live would be deducted.
+When all your lives counter reaches to zero, game will be over.

 #FEATURES
 - High Scores: There is a window which pays tribute to the top 10 high scorers and theeir respective high scores.